antlypls/repokeeper/README.md

 Repokeeper is a tool for git repositories analysis that highlights common flaws/bad practices in a workflow.

-## Flaws in workflow?
-What does it mean?

-Flaws commonly seen in repository management.

 ## Why do I need a tool for this?

 There are many tools for static code analysis like rubocop, flay, flog,